Color-Safe Heat Protectants That Keep Hair Vibrant and Glossy

 💡 Editor’s Final Thoughts

-Final Verdict: If you want a truly color-focused option that makes hair feel smoother and look glossier with heat styling, Kérastase Chroma Absolu Serum Chroma Thermique is my top pick.
-For a more budget-friendly, all-around workhorse that still protects color beautifully, Pureology Color Fanatic is hard to beat.
+Final Verdict: If your priority is a color-focused formula that helps hair look smoother and glossier during heat styling, Kérastase Chroma Absolu Serum Chroma Thermique is the standout.
+If you want a more affordable all-around option that still covers heat protection, detangling, and color care well, Pureology Color Fanatic is an easy recommendation.

 See also